DundeeCityCouncil/OpenData/recycling/README.md

 The linked Calendar files are available for download from https://www.dundeecity.gov.uk/forms/AdobeDocs/.

-The calendars which contain the dates of collection are generated from the schedule csv's on a batch process.
-These schedule files have been updated for each phase of the re-organisation and don't follow a standard schema.
+The calendars are generated from the schedule csv's on a batch process.
+The design of the schedule files has been updated for each phase of the re-organisation and don't follow a standard schema.

 ## Licensing
-This schedule and bin information is available for re-use under an [Open Government Licence](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).
-The calendar documents at
+This schedule and bin information is © Dundee City Council and available for re-use under an [Open Government Licence](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).
+The calendar PDF documents are not currently licenced for re-use.

 For further information on the address gazetteer and to find the UPRN of your property please visit the [One Scotland Gazetteer](http://www.onescotlandgazetteer.org.uk/).